 The Company has a cost sharing arrangement with Josemaria and Filo Mining.
-Under the terms of this arrangement, the Company provides management, technical, administrative and/or financial services (collectively, "Management Services") to Josemaria and Filo Mining, and vice versa.
-In addition, the Company engages MOAR, to provide exploration consultation.
+Under the terms of this arrangement, the Company may, from time to time, provide management, technical, administrative and/or financial services (collectively, "Management Services") to Josemaria and Filo Mining, and vice versa.
+In addition, the Company engages MOAR to provide exploration consultation.
 These transactions were incurred in the normal course of operations, and are summarized as follows:

-Year ended December 31, 2020 2019 Management Services to Josemaria 139,906 84,051 Management Services to Filo Mining 500,101 363,373 Management Services from Josemaria (150,750) (72,485) Management Services from Filo Mining (433,148) (238,003) Exploration Consultation from MOAR (106,875) (15,625)
+Year ended cember 31, 2020 Management Services to Josemaria 83,524 139,906 Management Services to Filo Mining 591,415 500,101 Management Services from Josemaria (42,058) (150,750) Management Services from Filo Mining (549,787) (433,148) Exploration Consultation from MOAR (57,000) (106,875)